sb53systems/G-Code-Flow-Temperature-Controller/README.md

 Inspired by my personal approach and developed with basic Delphi programming skills, this is a proof of concept demonstrating the potential of integrating such features into slicer software.
 Doing so could unlock even greater efficiency and advanced capabilities for 3D printing.

 **What’s Next?**
-My next goal is to create a software solution that automates hotend and filament temperature calibration with a simple add-on for any 3D printer.
 I now rely on this script for all my prints, even with my old Klipper-based printer and low-cost filament.
 I keep 90% of my slicer settings unchanged, proving this method’s reliability and flexibility, and exploring its limits for advanced features.
 Hoping that people will start experimenting and developing this new concept.
 I believe this approach or something similar could shape the future of 3D printing and make it truly accessible to everyone.